godot-d/godot-d/d-example/README.md

 - Add a script to that node, with Class Name `Test`, Language `Native`, and Path set to the GDNativeLibrary resource you saved.
 - Save and run the scene.

-Since all the tests are in the `notification` class, they'll run automatically when you run the scene.
+Since all the tests are in the `_notification` method, they'll run automatically when you run the scene.
 They can only write into the standard OS console at the moment, not the Godot console (need a Godot `print` function!)

-You can modify the `notification` function with anything you want to test.
+You can modify the `_notification` method with anything you want to test.

 Links
 -----